-LIHI Certificate #178 - Freedom Falls Hydroelectric Project, Maine
+LIHI Certificate #178 - Freedom Falls Project, Maine

-Freedom Falls hydroelectric project is located in Freedom, Maine, a small rural town in Central/Mid-Coast Maine 16 miles west of Belfast, 20 miles east of Waterville, and 30 miles northeast of Augusta in Waldo County.
+Freedom Falls hydroelectric project is located on Sandy Stream in Freedom, Maine, a small rural town in Central/Mid-Coast Maine 16 miles west of Belfast, 20 miles east of Waterville, and 30 miles northeast of Augusta in Waldo County.

 The run-of-river project received a FERC exemption (#14421) in 2013 to rehabilitate the old mill that had fallen into complete disrepair and to add hydro generation.
 The site now houses one turbine with 35 kW capacity.
 A school and The Lost Kitchen restaurant also occupy the mill building.